 - That you are responsible for managing the employee and getting the desired results.
-That said, it makes sense to augment a team member if you have a project manager and/or tech lead.
+That said, it makes sense to augment a team member if you have a project manager and/or tech lead or already hired CTO.

 Also referred to as managed, this IT outsourcing model presupposes hiring a dedicated software development team.
 This is the case when a software outsourcing provider "lends" a client company its talent and assembles a team specifically for the project.

 - It's as if these people become part of your company for some time but all the additional operational expenses (like recruitment, taxes, insurance, etc.) are the provider's area of responsibility.

 - "Dedicated" also means that the assembled team will be working solely on your project (not multitasking on several others simultaneously).

 - To a certain extent, both parties will work on the project together.
 That's why this model is common when a client company wants to build an MVP, which requires agility.